 I say, bring on those resilient decentralized networks and extend them as far as we can.
 The only alternative is slavery for somebody.

-Duncan B. Campbell, The Fate of the Ninth: The Curious Disappearance of One of Rome’s Legions (Bocca della Verità Publishing: Glasgow, 2018)https://www.amazon.ca/Fate-Ninth-curious-disappearance-legions/dp/1791768334 Duncan B. Campbell, the author of many fine books and articles on the Roman army, has published a new book on the mysterious fate of the 9th legion, which...
+Duncan B. Campbell, The Fate of the Ninth: The Curious Disappearance of One of Rome’s Legions (Bocca della Verità Publishing: Glasgow, 2018)https://www.amazon.ca/Fate-Ninth-curious-disappearance-legions/dp/1791768334 Duncan B. Campbell, the author of many fine books and articles on the Roman army, has published a new book on the mysterious fate of the 9th legion, which fades from the historical...
 Continue reading: Cross-Post: New Book on Legio IX Hispana

 Front view of a painted marble statue of a torso from Verona.
 Photo by Sean Manning, April 2017.
 I was travelling last week and am sick this week, so don’t have time for a full post.
 Instead, I thought I would post some photos of a statue in the Museo Archaeologico,...
 Continue reading: A Mysterious Armour from Verona